hail-is/hail/infra/gcp/README.md

    Register the predetermined `domain` with a DNS registry.

-   This will be available in GCP cloud console under `Kubernetes Engine > Clusters > vdc > Cluster basics > External endpoint`.
+   This will be available in GCP cloud console under `Network Services -> Load balancing`.
-   The external IP address is the one to use.
+   Click through to the external load balancer and find its IP address.

+   Add two records with the same IP address:
+    - `<domain>`
+    - `*.<domain>`

 ## Deploy Hail to Kubernetes